-As such, a PowerExcel model becomes far more than a method to "disburden" spreadsheets-it also becomes a way to help decision makers chart what will likely be the course for a company's success.
+As such, a PowerExcel model becomes far more than a method to "disburden" spreadsheets-it also becomes a way to help decision makers chart choose the best course for a company's success.

 It sounds like a lot to ask of a business modeling application-but, indeed, PowerExcel delivers!